hanlsin/algorithms/golang/quiz/quiz.md

 Because, after the largest number `5`, two `4` numbers are the next largest.
 So, the 3rd number would be one of this `4` numbers.

 **Solution** is under the "kth_number" directory.

+## Make a category tree
+A category tree is a representation of a set of categories and their parent-child relationships.
+Each category has a unique name (no two categories have the same name).

+1. A category can have a parent category.
+2. Categories without a parent category are called root categories.

+Example: the category "A" has the categories "B" and "C", then "C" has "D", "E" and "F"...

+1. To add a category to a category tree, the name and the parent of the category should be provided.
+2. When adding a root category, a null value should be provided as the parent.
+3. A call to getChildren should return the direct children of the specified category in any order.
+4. InvalidArgumentException should be thrown when adding a category that has already been added anywhere in the CategoryTree or if a parent is specified but does not exist.

+Please write your solution (program to represent an abstract category tree) in pure Golang, JavaScript, PHP, C or C++ and provide examples of using it.

+**Solution** is under the "category_tree" directory.